 Image: Myself and camp coworkers bouldering at the Sierra Buttes’ Fire Lookout Station.

 Children, however, are especially fortunate that many of Reno’s nonprofits focus on providing them fun and engaging, guided outdoor and STEM-based educational programs.
-Science, technology, engineering, and mathematics (STEM) are currently the hottest focus in education, with current projections from the Department of Commerce show that STEM jobs will continue to grow at a rate of 17% compared to 9.8% for non-STEM occupations.
+Science, technology, engineering, and mathematics (STEM) are currently the hottest focus in education.
+Current projections from the Department of Commerce show that STEM jobs will continue to grow at a rate of 17% compared to 9.8% for non-STEM occupations.

 Image: Two 2nd grade girls digging for arthropods at their park during the Student Stewards Program.

-There is wonder to be found from something as simple as getting a group of bug-squeamish girls to learn the excitement of digging for arthropods or as tasking as encouraging kids to finish a grueling 60-minute uphill hike to a beautiful lake.
+There is wonder to be found from something as simple as getting a group of bug-squeamish girls to learn the excitement of digging for arthropods, or as taxing as encouraging kids to finish a grueling 60-minute uphill hike to a beautiful lake.

-I am excited to have had the opportunity to get kids outdoors, in our parks or in our mountains, and even prouder of that fact that all the organizations who I’ve worked with give special focus on making sure kids from all backgrounds get an equal and fair chance to participate.
+I am excited to have had the opportunity to get kids outdoors, whether it is in our parks or in our mountains.
+I'm even prouder of that fact that all the organizations I’ve worked with give special focus on making sure kids from all backgrounds get an equal and fair chance to participate.
 Nature is there for all of us to enjoy, to protect, and to experience.

 For information about Truckee Meadows Parks Foundation STEM-based Spring and Summer Science Camps, follow the links below: